nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 [^nitroplast] `https://en.wikipedia.org/wiki/Nitroplast`

-You're probably familiar with the phrase "Embrace, Extend, Extinguish" referring to the way proprietary systems can use and then destroy open ones.
+You're probably familiar with the phrase "Embrace, Extend, Extinguish"[^eee] referring to the way proprietary systems can use and then destroy open ones.
 This may be happening here too: there's evidence that the functions in mitochondria are slowly migrating into the nuclear DNA and being lost from mitochondria.

 [^eee] `https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish
-`

 ### Multicellular Life

 Most (not all) Eukaryotes are multicellular, an organism is made up of many,